 A life in the forces appealed so when I became 13 year old, I joined the Air Training Cadets where I managed learn about airplanes and lift – the principle of flight.

-Job Broker (Stroud and Cirencester)
+Job Broker (Stroud and Forest of Dean)

 I am a job broker for Gloucestershire County Council.
 In this role I support our customers find sustainable employment through regular 1:1 meetings and training.
 I also run the Forwards Job Club every week.